Volunteer Roles – Event first aiders

 - Equipment and uniform required to carry out the role

 - Out of pocket expenses for costs incurred during your volunteering

 Being a first aider with one of Scotland’s most historic charities can be a rewarding experience.
 We make a significant investment in your training, uniform and equipment and further development.

 To make this economic, we generally expect that once trained, our volunteers will give on average 50 to 60 hours of their time each year, although many provide much more, and we always recognise that individual circumstances may change.
 If this is too big a commitment for you, we understand.

 Likewise, we do have to point out that the training provided for this role does not qualify you to be a first aider in your workplace.
 Our training company provides a range of Health and Safety Executive approved courses to meet your needs.

 Many of our volunteers have gone on to careers in the NHS and emergency services, and if this interests you, then volunteering at events can be a great way to start.
 Unfortunately, we have had a number of enquiries from people who are simply ‘box ticking’ for a job application.
 We can and do supply references for our volunteers to our partners in the Scottish Ambulance Service and elsewhere!

-If you would like to join the St Andrew’s First Aid team, you can complete an application form online.
+If you would like to join the St Andrew’s First Aid, complete our volunteer enquiry form now.